JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 - `XLuaUtils_PrefsFile`
 Complete path to the XLuaUtils preferences file, including filename.

-These variables are available in all of XLuaUtils' submodules.
+These variables are available in all of XLuaUtils' sub-modules.

 &nbsp;